Homemade Soft Scrub Cleaner

 I used to love using store-bought soft scrub to clean all types of surfaces in my house.
 I’d use it to shine up the kitchen sink, remove the ring from around the bathtub, and get the counters clean in the laundry room.

-But I wasn’t thrilled with some of the potentially dangerous ingredients used in the soft scrub.
+But I wasn’t thrilled with some of the potentially dangerous ingredients used in the scrub.
 The Environmental Working Group (EWG) gives Soft Scrub with Bleach an F because of its health and environmental concerns.

 The following are just a few of the ingredients that can make Soft Scrub toxic: